 You can see the filter policy statistics by navigating to Monitoring > Firewall Statistics > Filter Policies.

 You can view logs related to NAT in firewall logs.
 To view logs for NAT, create a firewall policy that matches your NAT policy and ensure that logging is enabled on the firewall filter.
+NAT logs contain the following information:

 The NAT connection details are displayed in the log file.